 Separating the Worst from the Best Mattresses

-Take your time and find the best mattress for you and your needs.
+Take your time and find the perfect mattress for you and your needs.
 In the end, the “best” or “worst” mattress is entirely decided by the individual.
 You’re more likely to end up satisfied if you get to know your preferences and thoroughly compare what is available.

 Ask the questions you need to in order to feel good about your purchase.
 Find out what it is made from and compare it to similar brands and beds.
 A good mattress should last you a decade or more, so do a little research — it’s worth your time.